They are powerful teaching tools and can:

 - Give students a story.
 Groups confer to guess what might be missing.
 Give them the comic strip version.
 They must fill in the blanks in their written story by using the comic strip pictures.
 Then ask them to think of speech bubbles for the comic strip.
 This might also include thought bubbles for characters.

-- Remove speech bubbles from a comic strip.
+- Remove the speech bubbles from a comic strip.
 Cut them up and give out.
 Ask them to order them and to imagine what the story or situation is.
 Groups can act out their version for the class.
 Then give them the comic strip and ask them to see if their speech bubbles fit the story there.

-- When you use a short story with younger learners ask them to make the story into a series of 4 pictures.
+- When you use a short story with younger learners ask them to make the story into a series of four pictures.
 This can be a group effort or a whole class task with each group drawing one part.
 If you use a black and white comic strip allow time for younger learners to colour their versions.

 - Make an information gap using a photocopied comic strip.
 Blank out details or change what characters are saying.
 Make sets which are coloured differently.
 Set up spot the difference activities using the comic strip and then lead in to storytelling and acting out the comic strip.